AdobeDocs/audience-manager.en/help/using/integration/integration-other-solutions/audience-management-module.md

 In addition to implementing the code described in this document, you must also:

 * Implement the [Experience Cloud ID Service](https://marketing.adobe.com/resources/help/en_US/mcvid/).
-* Enable [!UICONTROL Server-Side Forwarding] for report suites in the [!UICONTROL Adobe Analytics Admin Console].
+* Enable [!UICONTROL [Server-Side Forwarding](https://docs.adobe.com/help/en/analytics/admin/admin-tools/server-side-forwarding/ssf.html)] for report suites in the [!UICONTROL Adobe Analytics Admin Console].

 ## Implementation {#implementation}

+There are two methods of implementing data forwarding from Adobe Analytics to Audience Manager, depending on the tag management solution that you use.

+### Implementation using Adobe Launch

+Adobe recommends you use the Launch extension to instrument Adobe Analytics and Audience Manager on your properties.
+In this case, you do not need to manually copy any code.
+Instead, you must enable data sharing in the Analytics Launch extension.
+See the [Adobe Analytics Extension](https://docs.adobe.com/content/help/en/launch/using/extensions-ref/adobe-extension/analytics-extension/overview.html#adobe-audience-manager) documentation.

+### Implementation using Adobe Digital Tag Management (DTM) or any other tag management solution

-To implement the [!UICONTROL Audience Management Module]:
+To implement the [!UICONTROL Audience Management Module] using Adobe DTM or another tag management solution:

 1. Download [!UICONTROL AppMeasurement] using the [Analytics Code Manager](https://marketing.adobe.com/resources/help/en_US/reference/code_manager_admin.html) (requires version 1.5 or later).
 1. Update your [!UICONTROL AppMeasurement] code to the version included in the downloaded zip file.